-The AfriCourage festival will take place in the Independence Stadium, Banjul, The Gambia on December 28th 2019.
-Included in the line-up is a one-off performance from the Liberation Orchestra of Inverted Traditions.
-This will see members of Germany’s leading art-music collective Ensemble Modern teaming up with kora king Tatadindin and the Sami duo Wimme & Rinne to deliver a collective celebration of indigenous culture from near and far.
+The AfriCourage festival took place in the Independence Stadium, Banjul, The Gambia on December 28th 2019.
+Included in the line-up was a one-off performance from the Liberation Orchestra of Inverted Traditions.
+This saw members of Germany’s leading art-music collective Ensemble Modern teaming up with kora king Tatadindin and the Sami duo Wimme & Rinne to deliver a collective celebration of indigenous culture from near and far.
 Martin Gordon was musical director, played bass and conducted the Ensemble where appropriate.

 Keyboard player Ibou Mbaye played his first concerts at the age of 14 with Mbalax superstar Alioune Mbaye Nder, with whom he played for many years.
-Today he performs with Mapenda Seck, Ouza, Adiouza, Wally Seck, Viviane, Omar Pene, Yoro Ndiaye and others, often acting as an arranger.
+Today he performs with Mapenda Seck, Ouza, Adiouza, Wally Seck, Viviane, Omar Pene, Yoro Ndiaye and others, often as arranger.

 Modou Mbaye is perhaps the most prominent tama (talking drum) master of his generation – a virtuoso with great stage presence.
 He has played for many including Sidy Samb, Aida Samb, Birahim and others.

 Bada Seck is one of the senior drummers of the great Jeri-Jeri Griot clan from Kaolack, and lives in Dakar.
 Bada has been with Baaba Maal since the 80s, and has also worked with artists such as Carlos Santana, Luciano, Ernest Ranglin, Taj Mahal and Jimmy Cliff.
 He plays all sabar drums, including thiol, nder, tungune and mbeung-mbeung bal.